 To download the Acts 17:11 "Spiritual Gifts Inventory", click on the link below:

-DOWNLOAD: "spiritual_gifts_inventory.rtf"In the latest browsers, the document will appear on your screen.
-You will need to hit "BACK" to return here when finished printing.
-If it does not just appear, follow the pop-up windows to SAVE FILE to your disk if this has not been done automatically.
-Then, FIND "giftsinv.rtf" in your download folder using Microsoft WORD or other word processor.
-If it does not show up, make sure your "list of file types" in the MS Word OPEN window is set to "ALL FILES".
+DOWNLOAD: "spiritual_gifts_inventory.rtf"In most browsers, the document will appear on your screen.
+If it does not just appear, look to the bottom left of your browser and open the file.
+Or follow the pop-up windows to SAVE FILE to your disk if this has not been done automatically; then FIND "giftsinv.rtf" in your download folder using Microsoft WORD or other word processor.
 Then, print it out and you are on your way.

 For a table of where each gifts is mentioned in scripture, and a brief definition for every gift, go to the Concise Dictionary page.
 The information on this page is excerpted from, and a subset of, the Spiritual Gifts Inventory, above.